-Ketch’s Privacy Grader is a free tool to improve privacy – TechCrunch
+Ketch’s PrivacyGrader is a free tool to improve privacy – TechCrunch

 “The truth of the matter is that we’ve cared a lot about these issues for a long time,” Chavez said.
 “What’s different today, in 2020, versus say a decade ago … is that it’s become an existential imperative for businesses.”

-Once your request and email address are validated, Vaidya said you should get an analysis back in under 24 hours, which will score your site across more than 50 different factors, including trackers, storage of personal data and overall compliance with GDPR, CCPA and other regulations.
+Once your request and email address are validated, Vaidya said you should get an analysis back in less than 24 hours, which will score your site across more than 50 different factors, including trackers, storage of personal data and overall compliance with GDPR, CCPA and other regulations.

 For example, Chavez and Vaidya provided me with an analysis of TechCrunch, where we scored 56% overall (Chavez assured me that this “absolutely on par with what we’re seeing out there”).
 The report outlined the privacy experience for users in different countries and pointed to areas where we can do better.